bernard357/no-picture-camera/docs/setup.standalone.md

 ![config.py.influxdb](media/config.py.influxdb.png)

 Save changes with `Ctl-O` and exit with `Ctl-X`.
-The updater is restarted so that the new configuration is used:
+Then restart the updater so that the new configuration is used:

 ```
 systemctl restart updater.service